-In an effort to eat more plant based meals, I set out to create a vegan friendly meatballs that could stand up to my favorite Italian Baked Meatballs.
+In an effort to eat more plant-based meals, I set out to create a vegan-friendly meatball that could stand up to my favorite Italian Baked Meatballs.

 But friends, I hit this one out of the park!

 These vegan meatballs are made with pantry staples.
-There is no need to purchase tempeh or tofu or stabilizers, making these meatballs economical and the perfect go to recipe when you have nothing fresh on hand.
+There is no need to purchase tempeh tofu or stabilizers, making these meatballs economical and the perfect go-to recipe when you have nothing fresh on hand.

 - Oats: To keep these meatballs gluten free as well as vegan friendly, I use oats in place of bread crumbs.
 By all means you can use bread crumbs instead, but I love the texture that the oats provide in these meatballs.